o7q/KineticDamage/README.md

 # In other words, the knockback will always occur in the direction the player is looking, this is not as realistic but it can be very fun
 player-use-head-rotation=false

-# Use the direct attack register rather than the standard attack callback
+# Use the direct attack register rather than the standard attack callback (calculated client-side using a mixin)
-# This is calculated client-side using a mixin
+# This option is useful if you are having mod compatibility issue (ex.
+BetterCombat, or other combat based mods that may interfere with KineticDamage)
-# I only recommend you enable this if you are having mod compatibility issue (ex.
-BetterCombat, or other combat based mods that may interfere)
+# Disable this if you are having de-syncing issues
-player-use-direct-hit-register=false
+player-use-direct-hit-register=true

 # Should the entity's velocity by completely overwritten by the new calculated velocity?
 # By default, the new calculated velocity is added to the entities original velocity, this is much more realistic